kgashok/massive-octo-wallhack/CS6301/README.md

 - A 8 minute video - Setup Eclipse with Google Test - YouTube http://buff.ly/1oAYFII

 ### Advanced
-Dr Fraser's video is excellent.
+- Dr Fraser's video is excellent.
 Worth following through, but be ready to spend time on this.
-- Creating a Repository: Git & Eclipse - YouTube http://buff.ly/1oB25Lv
+   "Creating a Repository: Git & Eclipse" - YouTube http://buff.ly/1oB25Lv
+- Eclipse - Git - Quick how tos. - YouTube http://buff.ly/1CpC0tj

 ### Improvement Ideas?
 I shall capture all of it one [place](doc/TODO.md)